Question: Who is eligible to earn an IAAO professional designation?

 to demonstrate your experience.
 Along with this form you may submit optional, supporting documentation, such as a resume or letter from your employer.
 See the Experience Qualification Guidance

 Question: Do I need to have all core course requirements met before I become a candidate in the Professional Designation Program?

 Answer: No, you may enter the candidacy program without completing all of the required coursework.
 Once you are an enrolled candidate, you will have five years to complete all the requirements.

-Question: I have heard that IAAO will now accept an electronic copy of my demonstration appraisal report for grading.
+Question: I have heard that IAAO now only accepts a digital PDF copy of my demonstration appraisal report for grading.
 Is that true?

 Question: I am a candidate for the Assessment Administration Specialist (AAS) designation and want to complete an evaluation of a jurisdiction’s assessment practices.
 Does IAAO have any information to help me prepare the report?

 Answer: Yes.
 IAAO offers the “Assessment Practices Self-Evaluation Guide” to assist candidates in writing the report.
-The book is available on the IAAO website under the Marketplace
+The book is available on the IAAO website under the Store

 Question: I am a candidate in the Professional Designation Program and nearing the end of my five year candidacy.
 I feel that I need a little more time to complete my requirements.
 What can I do?